oliviergimenez/my_website/content/people/alumni.md

 ![](/img/lorelei.jpg)
 **Loreleï Guéry** (post-doc 2016-2018) studied the dynamics of lynx in Switzerland using spatially-explicit capture-recapture models.
 This was joint work with [Fridolin Zimmermann](http://www.kora.ch/index.php?id=232&L=1) from KORA.
-Loreleï is now a [post-doc in the MARBEC lab](http://www.umr-marbec.fr/guery-lorelei.html), working with [Daniel Gaertner](http://www.umr-marbec.fr/gaertner-daniel.html) from IRD on the population dynamics of tunas.
+Loreleï then did a [post-doc in the MARBEC lab](http://www.umr-marbec.fr/guery-lorelei.html), working with [Daniel Gaertner](http://www.umr-marbec.fr/gaertner-daniel.html) from IRD on the population dynamics of tunas.
+She is now a [permanent researcher at CIRAD](https://umr-phim.cirad.fr/contact-acces/annuaire/(Cat)/834-Equipe/(Val)/5547-FORISK).

 <br>